When Dependencies Ship More Than We Bargained For

 }

-Lockfile-lint verifies that our lockfile has not been tampered with and that all packages resolve to the expected registry:
+Lockfile-lint checks that your lockfile hasn't been tampered with and that every package resolves to the registry which you expect:

 // Do you really need a package for this?